fgjnpy7tvn-ctrl/task-tracker/README.md

 ## Notes
 - Tasks are saved locally in a text file
 - The file is ignored by git using .gitignore

+## Example
+“Press 2 to add a task, 1 to view, 5 to save & exit.”